Ekkehard-Schulze/indoor-climate-logger/README.md

   adafruit_bme280, adafruit_bme680,
   adafruit_mlx90614, adafruit_tsl2561,
   adafruit_onewire, adafruit_ds3231, adafruit_ntp.
-- to edit your user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
-Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.
 - the main script _indoor-climate-logger.py_ renamed to _code.py_.
 - _boot.py_ to mount the filesystem in write mode
 - if you want to activate WiFi, edit settings.template.toml with your credentials